feluxe/sty/README.md

 | white    | sgr(37)          |

-These are less widely supported.
+These are less widely supported. (using less common set of sgr codes).

 | light       | Default Renderer |
 | ----------- | ---------------- |